MoeinSarbandi/MoeinSarbandi/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">
   I am a passionate control engineering specialist with a master's degree in Electrical Engineering from K.N.
 Toosi University of Technology.
 I have a strong background in control systems, optimization, system identification, and multivariable control.
-I am highly interested in pursuing a Ph.D. to further my research capabilities, particularly in the field of control theory and machine learning.
 </p>

 <h3 align="left">Skills:</h3>